aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/04_create_cluster.md

 *Optionally, you can adjust the argument value for `--name dynatrace-workshop` if you are sharing an AWS account with others as to make it a unique name.*

 5 .
-Review the output will start to look like this and may take 20-30 minutes to fully provision..
+Review the output will start to look like this and may take 20-30 minutes to fully provision.

 ```
 cloudshell-user@ip-10-0-45-241 learner-scripts]$ eksctl create cluster --region us-west-2 --with-oidc --ssh-access --version=1.21 --managed --name dynatrace-workshop --tags "Purpose=dynatrace-modernization-workshop" --ssh-public-key jones-dynatrace-modernize-workshop